vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 1457-9, 1482, 1507, 1555n in Divaļi 196 and n; ten ( follows Bs.
 Up.), 1657-58, names of, in Bhrātṛdvitiya 1565 (uses word Samsāra ), 208n; wrong conolusions, of 1573 ( five views m. as to western scholars from Yama what causes desirable or and Yami hymn 209.. undesirable results), 1590- Yamadvitfyā, see Bbrātrdvitīyā.
 91, 1608, 1611, 1628, Yamas : ( vide diyama'): are 1632 (allows intermarriages obligatory or paramount duties between three parpas ), 1645 for all, acc. to Manu 29; are in (OD sapnyasin), 1669, 1672, the nature of prohibitions 1422; 1697 ( truth and non-violence five m. by Yogasūtra, Kārma, basic), 1704; declares that rise Linga 290, 946n, 1419, 1420n; and fall of kings depends on ten mentioned by Yāj. and planets 544; employs word Vaikhānas: 29, 946n; the

-vrala' in three senses 123; observance of Yamas by all hardly ever refers to yratas in men may be called Vrata but the sense in which Purāṇas use there are exceptions for them, the word 133; mentions some bat in the case of Yoging Sāókhya tenets such as guṇas rigorous observance without 1379; Viśvarapa's cou, on, is exceptions is called MabĀvrata called Balakrijā 825n, 8260, 1430-21, 1155n.
+vrala' in three senses 123; observance of Yamas by all hardly ever refers to vratas in men may be called Vrata but the sense in which Purāṇas use there are exceptions for them, the word 133; mentions some bat in the case of Yoging Sāókhya tenets such as guṇas rigorous observance without 1379; Viśvarapa's cou, on, is exceptions is called MabĀvrata called Balakrijā 825n, 8260, 1430-21, 1155n.

 | Yamas are based upon passages Yakṣa, word occurs in Rg, and I like Chan.
 Up.
 III.
 17.4 and